• Contact Info

 Primary Instructor - Spring 2018 / Spring 2022 / Spring 2023 / Spring 2024

 Explores varied painting techniques.
 Introduces concepts relevant to the understanding of painting and the creative process.
+Student is also eligible to take this class if they have taken a Non-Majors class in Drawing.
+Please contact the instructor for permission.
 May not be repeated.
 Formerly ARTS 2202.

 • ARTS 3222 - Intermediate Painting